oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

 - The following lab requires access to an OCI account.

-## Task 1: Access the Autonomous Database and Open a SQL worksheet
+## Task 1: Access the Autonomous Database and open a SQL worksheet

 1. Click the **Navigation Menu** in the upper left, navigate to **Oracle Database**, and select **Autonomous Database**.